pymc-devs/pymc/sphinxdocs/modelfitting.rst

 	reset the values of the variables to their values before ``propose()`` was called.

 Note that there is no ``accept()`` method; if a proposal is accepted, the variables' values are simply left alone.
 Subclasses that use proposal distributions other than symmetric random-walk may specify the 'Hastings factor' by changing the ``hastings_factor`` method.
-See :ref:`chap:extending` for an example.
+See :ref:`chap_extending` for an example.

 ``Metropolis``' ``__init__`` method takes the following arguments: